neonerd/puresql/README.md

 Arrays are automatically converted into their SQL representation.

+If query function doesn't get all the parameters it needs, it throw an error.

 Named parameter:
 ```js
 // SELECT * FROM user WHERE id = :id